Engine House No. 12 (Columbus, Ohio): History

 In 1985, developer John Ogden purchased the building.
 Ogden initially planned to convert the building to house a restaurant and other businesses.
 He received opposition from the Olde Towne East Association and Near East Area Commission, which viewed a lack of parking to support a restaurant on-site.
 Ogden's plans were then turned down by the Columbus Development Commission.
 In 1986, Ogden reached a compromise with the community groups, with an agreement not to create a restaurant, and instead have office or retail space on the first floor and apartments on the second.
 Ogden eventually decided on making the building an event venue, cultural workshop space, and concert space.
 In 1987, John and Becky Ogden renovated the building into the Columbus Music Hall, which hosted jazz musicians for two decades.
 Livingston Taylor hosted the opening performance on October 9, 1988.
 Visitors to the music hall over its history included Ramblin' Jack Elliott, Tom Russell, Jefferson Airplane guitarist-turned-bluesman Jorma Kaukonen, the Woody Herman Orchestra, and the group Dry Branch Fire Squad.
 It closed in 2008, with a "Farewell to the Firehouse" concert taking place on April 30 that year and a final performance on May 2, 2008.
-The owner had ran out of funds, and cited a lack of substantial income from performances, the building's lack of a full-size kitchen, and its lack of ADA-compliant features barring it from receiving grants.
+The owner had run out of funds, and cited a lack of substantial income from performances, the building's lack of a full-size kitchen, and its lack of ADA-compliant features barring it from receiving grants.

 The building then became vacant again until its purchase by developers in 2017.
 The development company performed another renovation, including modernizing the space and making repairs to the building's original wooden firehouse doors.
 A restaurant, Gemüt Biergarten, opened in the building on August 23, 2019.
 Gemüt Biergarten was positively reviewed by the Columbus Dispatch that year.
 It praised the food as "impressive", its house-brewed beers, and the "1890s-vintage, refurbished firehouse" with a "convivial beer garden".
 Though the reviewer had qualms with the counter ordering style and simple food trays, they admitted that in a full-service restaurant, dishes would be smaller and more expensive.

 Status

-The station is one of about twelve built or reconstructed in the city in the 1890s.
+The station is one of about twelve built or reconstructed in the city in the 1880s to 1890s.
 Of these, seven remain, though in various conditions.
-The other 1890s stations in Columbus include:
+The other remaining stations in Columbus are: